francisihe/Unilodge-Webapp-New/Developer-Notes.md

 5. Booking not showing on user's profile immediately after booking - FIXED
 6. Dashboard summary not showing - FIXED
 7.

+TO DO:
+1. Implement Verify User on Sign Up
+2. Implement auto-logout after cookie expiry, add cookie timeout
+3. Add logged in message on sign in